MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Remarks

 Assignment does a shallow copy of the data pointer and the size.
-A shallow copy is safe because spans don't allocate memory for the elements it contains.
+A shallow copy is safe because spans don't allocate memory for the elements they contain.

 ### Example